This document outlines services and support that Services Australia can offer customers who are blind or who have low vision.

 -

 The DSP (Blind) customer does not have to report their income themselves.
 Their partner can do this through the different reporting channels.
-(If the partner is on an activity-tested payment then this would be done on their fortnightly Application for Payment (SU19) form)
+(If the partner is on an activity-tested payment then this would be done through reporting online or by phone)

 -